AGHenderson97/m9c-professional-README-generator/README.md

 ## Example

-Follow the link below to view an example of a README file that was generated with this application: https://drive.google.com/file/d/1sFiQwkJFcUX8LHdr13FFhH5G3zdAecWd/view?usp=sharing
+Follow the link below to view an example of a MY-README.md file that was generated with this application: https://drive.google.com/file/d/1sFiQwkJFcUX8LHdr13FFhH5G3zdAecWd/view?usp=sharing

 ## User Story:

 AS A developer
-I WANT a README generator
+I WANT a README.md generator
 SO THAT I can quickly create a professional README for a new project

 ## Acceptance Criteria: